adap/flower/baselines/fednova/README.md

 Centralized Evaluation: Accuracy(in %) on centralized Test set.
 Mean and Confidence Intervals plotted over at least 3 seeds.

-> Add comment about FedAvg+moment collapsing sometimes (not the case w/ FedNova)

 | Local Epochs | Client Optimizer | FedAvg | FedNova |
 | ------------ | ---------------- | ------ | ------- |